AlizaminJ/kafka/README.md

 # Result.
 Here zero stands for broker_id which starts at zero
  Topic: YOUR_TOPIC_NAME_1   Partition: 0    Leader: 0       Replicas: 0     Isr: 0
 ```
 - Inside every topic, messages can be distributed among several partitions.
-As you may read in "config/server.properites", the default number of log partitions per topic is 1 (for production environments, it is recommended to have 3: 1 leader and 2 replicas.
+As you may read in "config/server.properites", the default number of log partitions per topic is 1 (for production environments, it is recommended to have 3: 1 leader and 2 replicas).
 More partitions allow greater parallelism for consumption, but this will also result in more files across the brokers.
 Each partition should have at least one leader.

 ![Partitions](./assets/kafka-partitions.png?raw=true "Partitions")